 Greetings

 I am also interested and active in the education and public outreach (EPO) part of astronomy and consider it a fundamental part of what a research scientist should do.
 My focus in this area is more of a sub-class of normal EPO as I am most interested in combating the bad science that is out there as it relates to astronomy, geology, and/or physics.
-I have given many interviews, public lectures, and planetarium shows on these kinds of topics, and I also write a blog entitled, "Exposing PseudoAstronomy," and I run the podcast by the same name.
+I have given many interviews, public lectures, and planetarium shows on these kinds of topics, and I also write a blog entitled, "Exposing PseudoAstronomy," and I run the eponymous podcast.
+All EPO work is done independent of my SwRI employment.

 Please use the navigation on the left to find out more about what I do.
 Note that the Research has several sub-pages to it (and may not work quite right on a smrt phone).